 - 1. Increasing HCT outlets in Plateau and Nasarawa states. - 2.
 Increasing the number of people who access HCT services and receive their results in Plateau and Nasarawa states. - 3.
-Strengthening the capacity of the local health care providers and PHI to provide HCT in communities Custom Page 365 of 495 FACTS Info v3.8.3.30 within these states
+Strengthening the capacity of the local health care providers and PHI to provide HCT in communities within these states - 4.
+Building the capacity of local organizations to collect, analyze, disseminate and use HIV/AIDS related data.